 If you’re in search of a free Trello alternative, Monday offers a free plan.
 That said, you should expect to navigate a steep learning curve due to the platform’s sometimes overwhelming user interface.

-Also read: Top 25 Monday Alternatives to Try in 2022
+Also read: Top 25 Monday Alternatives to Try

 - Kanban board view